scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

    With the development of highly optimized molecular dynamics software (MD) packages on HPC resources, the size of simulation trajectories is growing to many  terabytes in size.
    Thus efficient analysis of MD simulations becomes a challenge for MDAnalysis, which does not yet provide a standard interface for parallel analysis.
    To address the challenge, we developed PMDA_, a Python library that provides parallel analysis algorithms based on MDAnalysis.
-   PMDA parallelizes common analysis algorithms in MDAnalysis through a task-based approach with the Dask_ library.
+   PMDA parallelized common analysis algorithms in MDAnalysis through a task-based approach with the Dask_ library.
    We implement a simple split-apply-combine scheme for parallel trajectory analysis.
    The trajectory is split into blocks and analysis is performed separately and in parallel on each block ("apply").
    The results from each block are gathered and combined.